omahs/composable/book/src/products/angular/technical-specification/liquidations/README.md

 Amount is used to repau debt, reward liquidator and remaining, if any, goes back to user.

+In case of there is not enough to cover debts, Treasury is used to add more borrow asset back into pool.

 #### When collateral ratio may drop?